 We also hope this booklet convinces you that religion can enrich your stories by explaining people’s motivations and providing details that can transform run-of-the-mill reports into surprising or provocative narratives.
 Religion shapes people’s actions and reactions in

-private and public ways across a range of news and features.
+both private and public ways across a range of news and features.
 Without it, you’re often not getting the whole story.

 Religion journalism — like journalism in general — is undergoing seismic shifts because of changes in the news business as well as changes in society.
-To prevent this guide from being outdated as quickly as yesterday’s news, we keep it updated .
+To prevent this guide from being outdated as quickly as yesterday’s news, we keep it updated at ReligionLink.com.

 Chapter One: The Basics